Arkeda221/Snake-Game/README.md

 ### **_Description_**

 #### A broswer based video game called Snake.
 A player controls a snake that roams around a game board, and eats apples, while trying to avoid collisions with the borders of the game board and the snake's tail.
-As the snake eats more apples, the speed at which the snake moves increases.
+As the snake eats more apples, it becomes bigger.
 If there is a collision with a border of the game board or the snake's tail, it's GAME OVER.

 ---